 Despite the vast amount of sightseeing options, Barcelona’s center is quite walkable.
 Moreover, Catalan culture and cuisine provide excellent dishes and events daily.

-However, Barcelona’s beauty stopped being a secret a long time ago.
-So, you will share your vacation with many other visitors who want to experience the Catalan capital.
+However, Barcelona’s beauty stopped being a secret a long time ago, so you’ll be sharing your trip with plenty of other visitors who want to experience the Catalan capital too.

-Barcelona is an international metropolis with nightlife and entertainment options as far as the eye can see.
-From interesting museums, theaters, and cultural performances to great restaurants to bars and clubs where you can party until dawn – Barcelona has it all.
+Barcelona is an international metropolis with no shortage of nightlife and entertainment options.
+From interesting museums, theaters, and cultural performances to great restaurants, bars, and clubs where you can party until dawn – Barcelona has it all.

-Valencia and Barcelona: What do they have in common
+Valencia and Barcelona: What they have in common

-Now that you got a general idea of the two Spanish cities let’s take a look at what these two have in common.
+Now that you have a general idea of the two Spanish cities, let’s take a look at what they have in common.

 Location on the Mediterranean Sea

-One of the most significant similarities between the two places is that they are located directly on the Spanish Mediterranean Sea.
-Thus, both destinations are perfect for a beach vacation, either in the city itself or one of the less visited beaches in the surrounding area.
+One of the most significant similarities between the two places is that they’re located directly on Spain’s Mediterranean coast.
+Thus, both destinations are perfect for a beach vacation, either in the city itself or at one of the less visited beaches in the surrounding area.

 The Mediterranean coast of Spain is considered one of the most popular regions in the country.
 So it’s hardly surprising that both Barcelona and Valencia are so popular.